-Human Capital Resources
+Human Capital Resources (Employees)

-As of December 31, 2022, we had seven full-time employees and five consultants.
-Of these, five have a Ph.D. and two have an M.B.A.
+We have seven full-time employees, one part-time employee and one consultant.
+Of these, five have a Ph.D.
 From time to time, we also retain independent contractors to support our organization.
-None of our employees are represented by a labor union or covered by collective bargaining agreements, and we believe our relationship with our employees is good.
+None of our employees is represented by a labor union or covered by collective bargaining agreements, and we believe our relationship with our employees is good.